-Since the institute is affiliated type of the institute, the outcomes are measured in terms of average of the marks obtained by the students at the university level/institute level.
+Since the institute is affiliated type of the institute, the outcomes are measured in terms of average marks obtained by the students at the university level/institute level.

-Step-I: based on the trend of the result is the last three years with respective specific course, the levels are defined.
+Step-I: based on the trend of the result in the last three years with respective specific course, the levels are defined.